DFC-OpenSource/ox-ctrl/README.md

 # OX: A DFC-based Open-Channel SSD Controller

 ```
+COMING SOON...
+OX 2.0 is coming with a new full-fledged FTL and Near-Data Processing support!
+Tune the FTL
+and run application specific functions at runtime using NVMe!

+RELEASE
 OX 1.4.0 is released.
 The main feature is supporting pblk target (host FTL) by enabling
 sector-granularity reads.
 It allows file systems on top of the DFC namespace.
 It requires
 the linux kernel 4.13 or higher.
 Please, check the 'pblk: Host-side FTL setup' section.